ccleberg/cmc.pub/content/blog/2023-12-03-unifi-nextdns.md

 sh -c 'sh -c "$(curl -sL https://nextdns.io/install)"'
 ```

-Note: Queries from the UDM itself won\'t be routed to NextDNS nor
+Note: Queries from the UDM itself won't be routed to NextDNS nor encrypted due
-encrypted due to current system limitation.
-All traffic from other
+to current system limitation.
+All traffic from other devices on then network
-devices on then network will.
+will.

 ## Upgrade

 To upgrade to the last version, simply re-run the installer above.
-If a
+If a new
-new version is available, the upgrade action will added to the list of
+version is available, the upgrade action will added to the list of possible
-possible actions.
+actions.

 ## Uninstall

-To uninstall, re-run the installer above and select \"Remove\" in the
+To uninstall, re-run the installer above and select "Remove" in the menu.
-menu.

 ## Troubleshooting

-If the installation fail, please the installer in debug mode and contact
+If the installation fail, please the installer in debug mode and contact us at
-us at team@nextdns.io with the transcript of the installation:
+team@nextdns.io with the transcript of the installation:

 ```sh
 sh -c 'DEBUG=1 sh -c "$(curl -sL https://nextdns.io/install)"'